 Control the flow

 Trees regulate growth with hormones, which are molecules that flow through the branches and have an effect on the cells they reach.
 They are a means of communication, giving the sensory parts of the tree a way to tell the other parts what to do.

 Branch ends are the senses and the brains of the tree, and they use a hormone called auxin to tell the rest of their branch what to do.
 Auxin travels down the branch and slows the development of side buds, while the end itself grows full power.
 Creating smaller side branches and directing most energy to upward growth helps the tree grow taller and win the race for light.
 If you cut off the end of a branch, the hormone is gone and side buds will grow freely.
 When pruning a hedge for example, this cuts off all the branch ends and enables the many side buds to grow, resulting in dense foliage.

-The scientific name for this is Apical Dominance.
-Simulate this effect with Favor Current.
-The hormones travel down the branch, but at some point the concentration will be too low to stop side branches from growing, the Favor Current Reach.
+The scientific name for this effect is Apical Dominance.
+Simulate this effect with Favor End.
+The hormones travel down the branch, but at some point the concentration will be too low to stop side branches from growing, the Favor End Reach.

 Each branch itself competes for light with all other branches through Escape Shade.
 This value is added to Favor End according to how much a branch is shaded.
 So a shaded branch will shoot out, further suppressing its child branches in order to find light and escape the shade.
 Tree species all have their own strategies for finding light, and avoiding shade can work with that.
 Beech trees for example do the opposite with a negative shade avoidance.
 A brightly lit beech twig will have a high favor end, and a shaded twig will allow its sides to grow much quicker.
 They stay low and harvest as much light as possible without investing in thick, long main branches.
 Once it gets more light, for example when a neighboring tree dies, it shoots up with a high Favor End.